Learn how to declutter your home before moving. Get easy tips for getting rid of your things to move cross-country or to downsize your home.

 As a DIY blogger, I have a ton of supplies that I bought for blog posts.
 So I plan on spending a few days using those supplies, photographing the projects, and then getting rid of the stuff.

-The same goes with unfinished projects.
+The same goes for unfinished projects.
 Finish them or get rid of them.

 I’ve been telling my daughter the same thing.
 She is also a crafter and has resin kits and candle kits that need to be used.